Be the first to know when we launch new products and resources to help you achieve more in the lab.

-ALS, or Lou Gehring’s Disease, is a progressive and fatal form of Motor Neurones Disease.
+ALS, or Lou Gehring’s Disease, is a progressive and fatal form of motor neurone disease.
 Very few cases of the disease are thought to have hereditary cause, with the majority being sporadic.
-Although oxidative stress has been blamed for the onset of this disease no definitive cause has been established.
+Although oxidative stress has been blamed for the onset of this disease, no definitive cause has been established.

-Research in ALS often includes some of the below specificities:
+Research in ALS often includes some of these specificities:

-Huntington’s Disease (HD) is a trinucleotide repeat disease, which commonly has a genetic cause.
-A mutation on the Huntington gene (htt) is believed to be responsible for the onset of Huntington’s.
+Huntington’s disease (HD) is a trinucleotide repeat disease, which commonly has a genetic cause.
+A mutation in the Huntington gene (htt) is believed to be responsible for the onset of Huntington’s.
 This gene encodes the Huntingtin Protein, which is located in neurons throughout the brain.